“an author of great range and sensibility” (Guardian)

 Ian Thomson, “an author of great range and sensibility” (Guardian), was born in London in 1961, and went to Pembroke College, Cambridge.
 He is an award-winning biographer, reporter, translator and literary critic.

-His first book, Southern Italy (Collins, 1989), was followed by a translation of the Sicilian crime writer Leonardo Sciascia, Death of an Inquisitor and Other Stories (Harvill, 1990).
 In 1990 he wrote Bonjour Blanc: A Journey Through Haiti (Hutchinson, 1992), now recognized as an exemplary adventure and history book.
 J.G.
 Ballard in the Daily Telegraph called it “hair-raising but hugely entertaining”, while the film director Jonathan Demme praised a “great and abiding classic, one of my all-time favourite books.”

 In 2002 Ian Thomson was awarded the Royal Society of Literature’s W.H.Heinemann prize for Primo Levi: A Life (Hutchinson, 2002), regarded as the definitive biography of the Italian writer and Nazi concentration camp survivor.

-In 2005 Ian Thomson returned to the West Indies to write The Dead Yard: Tales of Modern Jamaica (Faber, 2009), banned in Jamaica owing to its alleged “sensitive content”.
-In 2010 the book was awarded the Royal Society of Literature’s Ondaatje Prize as well as the Dolman Travel Book Award.
+In 2005 Ian Thomson returned to the West Indies to write The Dead Yard: Tales of Modern Jamaica (Faber, 2009).
+Banned in Jamaica owing to its alleged “sensitive content”, in 2010 the book was awarded the Royal Society of Literature’s Ondaatje Prize as well as the Dolman Travel Book Award.
 The novelist Zadie Smith spoke in Harper’s Magazine of an “excellent book”.
 Afterwards Thomson contributed to the Jamaican short story collection Kingston Noir (Akashic Books, 2012).

 Ian Thomson writes for a variety of newspapers and journals, including the Observer, Spectator, Guardian, Condé Nast Traveller, Financial Times, Telegraph, Times Literary Supplement, London Review of Books, London Evening Standard and many other publications.